-- ATRIPLA also should not be used with Combivir (lamivudine/zidovudine), COMPLERA®, EMTRIVA, Epivir, Epivir-HBV (lamivudine), Epzicom (abacavir sulfate/lamivudine), STRIBILD®, Trizivir (abacavir sulfate/lamivudine/zidovudine), TRUVADA, or VIREAD.
+- ATRIPLA also should not be used with Combivir (lamivudine/zidovudine), COMPLERAR®, EMTRIVA, Epivir, Epivir-HBV (lamivudine), Epzicom (abacavir sulfate/lamivudine), STRIBILDR®, Trizivir (abacavir sulfate/lamivudine/zidovudine), TRUVADA, or VIREAD.
 ATRIPLA also should not be used with SUSTIVA unless recommended by your healthcare provider.

 - Vfend (voriconazole) should not be taken with ATRIPLA since it may lose its effect or may increase the chance of having side effects from ATRIPLA.

-- ATRIPLA should not be used with HEPSERA® (adefovir dipivoxil).
+- ATRIPLA should not be used with HEPSERAR (adefovir dipivoxil).

 It is also important to tell your healthcare provider if you are taking any of the following:

-- Fortovase, Invirase (saquinavir), Biaxin (clarithromycin), Noxafil (posaconazole), Sporanox (itraconazole), or Victrelis (boceprevir); these medicines may need to be replaced with another medicine when taken with ATRIPLA.
+- Fortovase, Invirase (saquinavir), Biaxin (clarithromycin), Noxafil (posaconazole), Sporanox (itraconazole), Victrelis (boceprevir), or Olysio (simeprevir); these medicines may need to be replaced with another medicine when taken with ATRIPLA.